Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: The Occupational Replaceability Model

 Let $I(t)$ represent the normalized importance score of task $t$ within occupation $o_k$.
 The relative weight $w_t$ of a specific task is determined by its importance relative to the cumulative importance of all tasks defining that occupation:

 The final Occupational Automation Index ($OAI$) for occupation $o_k$ is thus computed as the importance-weighted sum of its constituent task automation probabilities:

-This weighted methodology ensures that the $OAI$ accurately reflects the disruption of an occupation's core workflows.
-A high $OAI(o_k)$ indicates that the tasks most critical to the occupation's value creation—not merely tangential duties—are highly susceptible to automation.
-Economically, this suggests that the human workers in this occupation will be forced to reallocate their cognitive bandwidth to the remaining lower-weight, yet high-friction tasks, thereby fundamentally transforming the nature of the occupation.
+This weighted approach ensures that the $OAI$ reflects disruption to an occupation's core workflows rather than to its tangential duties.
+A high $OAI(o_k)$ indicates that the tasks most central to value creation in the occupation are highly susceptible to automation.
+Economically, this implies that workers in this occupation will reallocate their cognitive bandwidth toward the remaining lower-weight but high-friction tasks, transforming the nature of the occupation.